-After more than 30 years in downtown Portland, Bora is relocating its studio to the Electric Blocks of Portland’s central eastside at SE 3rd and Market.
-The 41,000sf core-and-shell renovation of a former electrical warehouse, known as Volta, will include light-filled, reinvigorated space for Bora’s new workplace as well as other tenants.
+After more than 30 years in downtown Portland, Bora relocated its studio to the Electric Blocks of Portland’s central eastside at SE 3rd and Market.
+The 41,000sf core-and-shell renovation of a former electrical warehouse, known as Volta, includes light-filled, reinvigorated space for Bora’s new workplace as well as other tenants.

-With the core and shell targeting LEED Platinum and Bora’s studio tenant improvement pursuing Net Zero Carbon, energy will be mitigated by off-site photovoltaic paneling, daylighting strategies, operable windows, and active user monitoring.
-An accessible entry along the north side will feature a dynamic art installation of lights, illuminating the street corner in this growing neighborhood of workplace, restaurants, and public transit.
+With the core and shell certified LEED Platinum and Bora’s studio tenant improvement pursuing Net Zero Carbon, energy is mitigated by off-site photovoltaic paneling, daylighting strategies, operable windows, and active user monitoring.
+An accessible entry along the north side features a dynamic art installation of lights, illuminating the street corner in this growing neighborhood of workplace, restaurants, and public transit.

-Volta will be complete by the end of 2022 and anticipates Net Zero Carbon certification by the end of 2023.
+Volta opened in early 2023 and anticipates Net Zero Carbon certification by the end of the year.

 14,579 sf (Bora studio)